ibrahimkahramann/CryptoToolkit/README.md

 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please feel free to open an issue or submit a pull request (if this were a public repository).

-## License

-This project is currently not under a specific license.
-Please refer to the `LICENSE` file if one is added in the future.